teamelite48/phaser-template/README.md

-# Phaser 3 JavaScript Template
+# Phaser 3 Project Template

-A Phaser 3 game project template.

 ## What is Phaser?